AnanduR32/Datascience/Basics/strings.md

   Returns logical vector indicating wherever search item is located.

   We can easily subset a character vector using this command

+* make.names()

+  Returns a string or  the list of string of a character vector wherein all the strings are made into valid column names by replacing the space with '.' for easier access to data.
 ### External package

 Library: